paulober/pico-installer-macOS/README.md

 ### TODO

 - Maybe update bundle version to a custom version for the macOS installer revision (maybe only a suffix or prefix to the pico-sdk version).
+- Include Ninja and CMake in the installer.

 ## Manually building the pkg